johnpolacek/chicagotechevents.com/README.md

 ----

 **WIP**
-- Better UI for sending/success/fail
+- Update README for SubmitEventMessage component
 - Write Netlify Functions section
 - Not a Robot